-- portray a full classification of releasing factors, trophic hormones and peripheral hormones, and indicate their sites of release and action, respectively; - name appropriate examples of drugs that act through modulation of hormonal action, be it as an agonist or antagonist: - name and explain the physiological actions of the various hormones, and be able to discuss the therapeutic effects and clinically important side-effects/toxicity of hormoneactive drugs (distinguish between direct and indirect effects): - discuss the mechanisms whereby the various classes of hormones exert their physiological effects, and to discuss the pharmacological effects (see bullet 2) of the hormone-active drugs that act on these particular endocrine systems (distinguish receptor mechanism, cellular mechanism, neural mechanism, hemodynamic mechanism, systematic mechanism, etc.); - name and also motivate the indications and contra-indications of the hormone-active drugs from the pharmacodynamic and -kinetic parameters of these drugs or drug groups under discussion: - name and motivate the clinically important drug-drug interaction(s) from the pharmacodynamics and -kinetics of the specific hormone-active drug(s) or drug group(s) under discussion: - scientifically analyse and evaluate given treatment scenarios for a specific patient (case studies) and propose possible alternatives; - discuss and motivate the relevant points of patient advice with regard to using hormoneactive drugs;
+- portray a full classification of releasing factors, trophic hormones and peripheral hormones, and indicate their sites of release and action, respectively; - name appropriate examples of drugs that act through modulation of hormonal action, be it as an agonist or antagonist; - name and explain the physiological actions of the various hormones, and be able to discuss the therapeutic effects and clinically important side-effects/toxicity of hormoneactive drugs (distinguish between direct and indirect effects); - discuss the mechanisms whereby the various classes of hormones exert their physiological effects, and to discuss the pharmacological effects (see bullet 2) of the hormone-active drugs that act on these particular endocrine systems (distinguish receptor mechanism, cellular mechanism, neural mechanism, hemodynamic mechanism, systematic mechanism, etc.);

-- demonstrate a patient-directed approach with regard to the appropriate pharmacotherapy; - retrieve and evaluate the latest information on this subject independently and when directed to, by means of information technology, including CD-ROM and the Internet; - communicate with colleagues individually, and in groups regarding the topics under discussion; and - discuss the social-ethical implications of the specific hormone-active drug treatment regimes.
+name and also motivate the indications and contra-indications of the hormone-active drugs from the pharmacodynamic and -kinetic parameters of these drugs or drug groups under discussion; name and motivate the clinically important drug-drug interaction(s) from the pharmacodynamics and -kinetics of the specific hormone-active drug(s) or drug group(s) under discussion; scientifically analyse and evaluate given treatment scenarios for a specific patient (case studies) and propose possible alternatives; discuss and motivate the relevant points of patient advice with regard to using hormone- active drugs; demonstrate a patient-directed approach with regard to the appropriate pharmacotherapy; retrieve and evaluate the latest information on this subject independently and when directed to, by means of information technology, including CD-ROM and the Internet; communicate with colleagues individually, and in groups regarding the topics under discussion; and discuss the social-ethical implications of the specific hormone-active drug treatment regimes.
+Mode of delivery: Telematic.
+Assessment methods: Learning outcomes for each module is assessed via: an assignment, a moderated electronic group discussion (excluding), and an electronic examination.

-- an assignment,

-- a moderated electronic group discussion (excluding), and

-- an electronic examination.

 After completion of all modules as prescribed, the learner must successfully complete an oral examination (via telephone conferencing), including an external examiner and two internal examiners, on all pharmacological topics (see Module 13) to obtain the degree.

-Module code: FKLT661 Semester 2 NQR-Level:7 Title: Drugs and the Cardiovascular System

-In the treatment of various cardiovascular disease states with drugs that affect renal and cardiovascular functioning you should:

-- be able to portray a full classification of the drugs in this regard; - be aware of all effects in the application of these drugs; - reflect a thorough knowledge of the pharmacological mechanisms of action and pharmacokinetics of these drugs; - be able to explain drug interactions together with indications and contra-indications of drug treatment; - be able to analyse and evaluate treatment scenarios and propose rational (responsible) alternatives; - reveal a patient-directed approach in advising patients of the effective use of drugs: - reveal the ability to retrieve the latest information on drugs for treating various cardiovascular disease states; - be able to participate in group discussions; and be able to apply the social and ethical code in drug selection.
+Module code: FKLT661 Semester 2 NQR-Level:7 Title: Drugs and the Cardiovascular System Module Outcomes: In the treatment of various cardiovascular disease states with drugs that affect renal and cardiovascular functioning you should: be able to portray a full classification of the drugs in this regard; be aware of all effects in the application of these drugs; reflect a thorough knowledge of the pharmacological mechanisms of action and pharmacokinetics of these drugs; be able to explain drug interactions together with indications and contra-indications of drug treatment; be able to analyse and evaluate treatment scenarios and propose rational (responsible) alternatives; • reveal a patient-directed approach in a reveal a patient-directed approach in advising patients of the effective use of drugs; reveal the ability to retrieve the la cardiovascular disease states; atest information o n drugs for treating various

+- be able to participate in group discussions; and - be able to apply the social and ethical code in drug selection.